HenkT28/Programming_For_Data_Analysis_Assignment/README.md

 ## Installing Cmder, VS Code and Ananconda (which includes NumPy, Jupyter)

-To answer the four distinct tasks, I installed and used below software packages:
+To answer these four tasks, I installed and used a number of different software packages:

-* To install NumPy [2] on your local machine, I would advise you to download the anaconda package distribution [8] instead, which installs python [9] and other important python libraries including NumPy, Pandas and Matplotlib (useful for machine learning).
+* Anaconda Distribution

+The open-source Anaconda Distribution is the easiest way to perform Python/R data science and machine learning on Linux, Windows, and Mac OS X. With over 15 million users worldwide, it is the industry standard for developing, testing, and training on a single machine, enabling individual data scientists to:

+    Quickly download 1,500+ Python/R data science packages Manage libraries, dependencies, and environments with Conda Develop and train machine learning and deep learning models with scikit-learn, TensorFlow, and Theano Analyze data with scalability and performance with Dask, NumPy, pandas, and Numba Visualize results with Matplotlib, Bokeh, Datashader, and Holoviews

 Anaconda supports Windows, Mac and Linux.